This rich, thick and savory vegan stew, with big hearty vegetable chunks and the most flavorful gravy is easy to make and absolutely delicious.

 The original recipe actually calls for 2 1/2 cups of wine, and I've made it that way many times and loved it.
 However, since I do serve it to my kids, I've reduced it here to 1 1/2 cups.

-Leftover stew is even more flavorful and delicious than the day you make it, so it's the ultimate make ahead dish.
-Leftovers keep well in the refrigerator for 3-4 days.
+Leftover stew is even more flavorful and delicious than the day you make it, so it’s the ultimate make ahead dish.
+Leftovers keep well in an airtight container in the refrigerator for 3-4 days.

-As for freezing, it does freeze quite well, but the potatoes in particular can get a bit mushy once thawed.
-If you'd like to freeze it, I would recommend cooking the potatoes separately when you thaw it and adding them while reheating it.
+This stew does freeze well, but the potatoes in particular can get a bit mushy once thawed.
+If you’d like to freeze it, I would recommend cooking the potatoes separately when you thaw it and adding them while reheating it.

 Or you can skip the potatoes entirely and add more of something else!